StevenTso/terminal.js/README.md

-Terminus.js
+terminal.js
 ===========================

-An open javascript library to create your own shells.
+An open javascript library to create your own shells based off of Ramón Lamana Terminus.
+This is a more barebones feature set of the original library.

 <a href="http://rlamana.es/terminus">Try it!</a> (http://rlamana.es/terminus)

 License
 -------

-Terminus.js library is released under the MIT license.
+terminal.js library is released under the MIT license.
 See LICENSE for more details.

-© 2011-2012 Ramón Lamana <rlamana@gmail.com>